Azure/apim-landing-zone-accelerator/docs/README.md

 ## Deployment Steps

-### 1. Clone the repository to your Organization/Repository
+### 1. Fork the repository to your Organization and then clone to repository.

 ```Powershell
 git clone https://github.com/Azure/apim-landing-zone-accelerator.git